-This report is not intended to be an advocacy document.
-Rather, this report is intended to serve as an objective analysis of this key measure appearing on California's November 2018 general election ballot.
+This report is not intended to be and should not be considered an advocacy document.
+It does not argue for or against Proposition 3.

+Rather, this report is intended to serve as an independent and objective analysis of this key measure appearing on California's November 2018 general election ballot.
+In hopes that this analysis will help inform the public debate over Proposition 3 and be of use to California voters, commentators and interested observers.

 This report was primarily researched and written by Sunshine Saldivar, J.D., Environmental Law Fellow for the California Environmental Law & Policy Center (CELPC) at the UC Davis School of Law.
-In addition, this report was completed under the guidance of and review by Richard M. Frank, Executive Director for CELPC and Professor of Environmental Practice at the UC Davis School of Law.
+This report was completed under the guidance of and review by Richard M. Frank, Executive Director for CELPC and Professor of Environmental Practice at the UC Davis School of Law.
+In addition, we would like to thank William A. Hodge, for his assistance in below the line edits and Jose Alfonso Perez, for his work on design and layout of this report.